TyRoXx/serialization/README.md

 Dependencies
 ------------

-Some header-only libraries and the unit test framework from Boost are required.
+Some header-only libraries from Boost are required.
+In order to run the tests you need the compiled Boost unit test framework.
 Any Boost release since 1.48 should work.
 We recommend more recent releases though.